 Academically/Intellectually Gifted (AIG) Licensure (K-12)

 Earning the Academically/Intellectually Gifted (AIG) K-12 Licensure program is affordable and applicable to any classroom teacher in the Charlotte-Metro area.
 This add-on licensure program includes four courses totaling 12 semester hours of credit.
+All courses are online and may be taken in any sequence.

 Add AIG licensure to: